stfc/cloud-docs/source/Heat/AssignFloatingIPtoVMStack.rst

 Floating IPs can be assigned to VMs that are on private networks in order for them to be accessible from an external network.

-**This document assumes that Floating IPs have been assigned to your project.
- If you do not have any floating IPs in your project, contact the cloud team.**
+  This document assumes that Floating IPs have been assigned to your project.
+If you do not have any floating IPs in your project, please contact the cloud team.

-> It is not recommended to create own floating IPs, to get floating IPs for your project, contact the cloud team.

 There are two similar methods for assigning a floating IP to a virtual machine in a heat stack.
-  1. Use the resource OS::Neutron::FloatingIPAssociation.
+  1. Use the resource ``OS::Neutron::FloatingIPAssociation``.
-  2. Add the ID of the floating IP in the networks property of the OS::Nova::Server Resource
+  2. Add the ID of the floating IP in the networks property of the ``OS::Nova::Server`` Resource

-For both methods, OS::Neutron::Port is used in order to define a port on the VM on which to attach the floating IP.
+For both methods, ``OS::Neutron::Port`` is used in order to define a port on the VM on which to attach the floating IP.

 To get the ID of the floating IPs, use the command: